playframework/playframework/documentation/manual/releases/Migration24.md

 Additionally, Ebean has been upgraded to 4.2.0, which pulls in a few of the features that Play previously added itself, including the `Model` class.
 Consequently, the Play `Model` class has been deprecated, in favour of using `org.avaje.ebean.Model`.

+## Request tags

+The verb and path request tags were removed from the tags map.
+These attributes of the request are better retrieved from the request object in a typesafe manner.

 ## Body Parsers

 The default body parser is now `play.api.mvc.BodyParsers.parse.default`.
 It is similar to `anyContent` parser, except that it only parses the bodies of PATCH, POST, and PUT requests.
 To parse bodies for requests of other methods, explicitly pass the `anyContent` parser to `Action`.